 Qualified St. Lawrence students have the opportunity to spend the fall or spring semester in Amman, Jordan.
 The program is designed for those interested in studying the Arabic language (both Modern Standard Arabic and the Levantine colloquial dialect) and courses in Middle East/North African studies.

 - Based in Amman

 - Fall or Spring semester

-- Pre-requisites: 3.0 GPA and one course with significant Middle East content (one semester of Arabic encouraged)
+- Pre-requisites: 3.0 GPA and one course with significant Middle East content (which would include an Arabic language course).
+A semester of Arabic is strongly recommended.

 - Students must take Arabic while in Jordan.